 The home buying process involves a number of key processes.
 When you have instructed a solicitor or conveyancer, they need to conduct numerous property searches before you can go ahead with your property purchase.
-Searches are a necessity if you are a home buyer with a mortgage because building societies and banks need to be sure there are no issues that may affect the value of the property they are lending money towards.
+A local authority search is a necessity if you are a home buyer with a mortgage because building societies and banks need to be sure there are no issues that may affect the value of the property they are lending money towards.

 Even if you do not require a mortgage, it is still recommended that you carry out a conveyancing search as this will make sure that, as the owner of the property, you don’t have any nasty surprises, especially when it comes to property structure or problems with the land it is built on.
 When it comes to buying a property, the “buyer beware” rule (also known as the caveat emptor rule) stands, so you need to find out as much as possible.

 What searches are involved in conveyancing?

 When you instruct a conveyancing solicitor and the conveyancing process goes ahead, there are a number of different types of property and conveyancing searches the conveyancer will conduct, including the following.

 local authority searches are the most essential search carried out by your conveyancer.
 It will look at all the information held by the local authority relating to being a home buyer.
 The purpose of a local authority search is to uncover any potential issues with the property.
 Local authority searches are broken down into two sets of searches, which includes the following:

 CON29 – Enquiries of the Local Authority Form

 One set of local authority searches, known as the CON29 (Enquiries of the Local Authority Form) will cover information relating to proposals for various planning decisions and development plans, for example, new roads, schools, or rail schemes.
 It will also cover current planning permission relating to the property itself.